 Inspired by Steve Gray's article published on INMA website: "Predictive analytics: the next media disruption tool" I want to share my thoughts on this.

-All that went wrong.
+All this is wrong.

-I would add more to it:
+I would add more to the article:

 - build scoring models for subscribers to predict churn